Canelo Álvarez: Álvarez vs. Crawford

+Álvarez vs. Mbili

+In January 2026, alongside Turki Al-Sheikh, Álvarez announced that he would headline the inaugural event promoted by Canelo Promotions titled "Mexico Against the World," in Riyadh on 12 September 2026.
+Announcing the event, Al-Sheikh said, “It will be named ‘Mexico Against the World.’
+All the fighters from the team of Canelo against the world.
+And [Álvarez] in the main event [for] a world title, and it will be a surprise in Saudi Arabia, in sha Allah.” Álvarez did activate the rematch clause against Crawford; however, Crawford announced his retirement in December 2025.
+On 16 April, Álvarez began his training camp.
+At the time, Canadian boxer Christian M'billi (29–0–1, 24 KOs), who was elevated to full championship status by the WBC, was the favourite to land the fight with Álvarez.
+This all depended on whether the WBC would enforce a rematch between M'billi and Lester Martinez, following their draw in 2025.
+On 30 April, Ring Magazine officially announced that Álvarez would challenge M’billi for his WBC title in his first title defence.
+On 28 June, it was reported that the fight date had been postponed to take place at the end of October 2026.
+The following month, the date was confirmed as 31 October. Álvarez stated that he postponed the fight because he needed to prioritize family matters before beginning preparations for the fight.

 Commercial endorsements

 In March 2012 Álvarez became the first boxer to sign a multi-year apparel agreement with Under Armour.
 He entered an exclusive gloves-and-equipment contract with Everlast in February 2014.
 Tecate selected Álvarez to front its "Born Bold" campaign in February 2016, marking the brewer's first endorsement of an individual athlete.
 LVMH-owned cognac brand Hennessy added the boxer to its global "Never Stop.
 Never Settle." platform in September 2017.
 Swiss watchmaker Roger Dubuis appointed him brand ambassador in December 2018 and later issued a limited-edition Excalibur "Canelo" timepiece.
 In May 2025 Álvarez was named global ambassador for the online sportsbook 1win under a multi-year agreement.